Full Frame Vs Crop Camera – Differences & Which is Best?

 7. Depth Of Field

-Now, you would be thinking that how a camera body can create good blurry backgrounds.
+Now, you will be thinking that how a camera body can create good blurry backgrounds.
 The background blur is mainly dependent on the camera lens.
 Yes, it is true that the background blur is dependent on the camera lens, but not on lens alone.

 The distance between the subject and the camera is also a factor.
 A full frame camera allows you to get closer to the subject because of the wider angle of view thereby producing a shallow depth of field.